parcel-bundler/website/src/plugin-system/logging.md

 A [`Logger`](#PluginLogger) has a function for each log level, including `verbose`, `info`, `log`, `warn` and `error`.
 These log levels specify the severity of log messages, which is useful for formatting and filtering.
 For example, the [`--log-level`](/features/cli/#parameters) CLI option can be used to choose which messages you want to see.
 Each logging function also has a single parameter, which can either be a single [`Diagnostic`](#Diagnostic) object or an array of diagnostics, depending on how many messages you want to log.

+{% note %}

+**Note**: The results of Parcel plugins are cached.
+This means any logs or warnings that a plugin emits will only be shown during a rebuild, and not when cached.

+{% endnote %}

 ### Log levels

 | Level   | When to use                                                                                                                             | function(s)                                             |